 If you want to return to playing competitive softball or baseball you might think twice.
 Playing in open leagues with younger players who are gung ho could be a mistake.

 The risk of injury is far too high.
-You need to be realistic.
+You need to be realistic (read my article about essential medication after knee replacement).

 There are many Softball and Baseball Leagues for seniors that adjust their rules to modify running the bases, sliding, making diving stops and catches that might not be realistic for us post TKR.